amigos-sian/harness_k8s_manifests/k8s_manifests/pipelines/README.md

 Here's some examples of model pipelines for Harness.

+## Model Rolling

+[Model Rolling](./model_rolling.yml) provides a generic pipeline for deploying an app to a preprod environment.
+In a rolling deployment, pods are incrementally provisioned.

 ## Model Canary

 [Model Canary](./model_canary.yml) provides a generic pipeline for deploying an app to a preprod environment, prior to a deployment to a production environment.